-Article 37.
+Article 47.
 Re-extradition to a third State

-Except as provided for in Article 36, paragraph 3, the requesting State Party shall not, without the consent of the requested State Party, surrenderextradite to another State Party or to a third State a person surrenderedextradited to the requesting State Party and sought by the said other State Party or third State in respect of offences committed before his surrender.or her extradition.
-The requested State Party may request the production of the documents mentioned in Article 42, paragraph 2.90
+Except as provided for in article 46, paragraph 1b, the requesting State Party shall not, without the consent of the requested State Party, extradite to another State Party or to a third State a person extradited to the requesting State Party and sought by the said other State Party or third State in respect of offences committed before his or her extradition.
+The requested State Party may request the production of the documents mentioned in article 50, paragraph 2.
+103